Rope

 Half / Twin Ropes

 It is the responsibility of the climber to ensure that they are using a rope of a reputable brand and from a reputable supplier.
 Be wary of online deals for “climbing rope” with unknown (or questionably counterfeit) branding.
-Rock-N-Arbor is JRB’s choice of suppliers, and you get a discount.
+Ape Canyon is a premier supplier and you get a 15% discount with the JRB15 coupon code.

-In no-slack Saddle Hunting, the primary consideration is Single vs Doubled Rope applications.
-Single rope applications are those where the climber is supported by single strand, such as a Lifeline, SRT, JRB Hitch Climbing and Single Rope Rappel.
+Single rope applications are those where the climber is supported by single strand of rope, such as a Lifeline (tether), SRT, JRB Hitch Climbing and Single Rope Rappel.
 Doubled rope applications are those where the climber is supported by a balanced set of two strands, formed by a doubled rope, which is typically a rope folded over a crotch in the canopy.
 DSRT and MRS(DRT or DdRT) are Doubled Rope Applications.
 Some ropes are rated and adequate only for Doubled Rope applications.
 As a rule of thumb, if it’s adequate for single rope applications, it’s more than adequate for doubled rope applications, but the opposite isn’t true.
 If you are buying your FIRST rope, JRB recommends getting a rope suitable for SRT.
 You can always get a thinner rope later if you want to build a system just for DSRT.

 2. Length

-For climbing systems with zero or minimal slack (always less than a foot) JRB recommends a Safety Factor of 20 (Rope MBS is greater than 20 times the total weight of the climber and any gear being carried).
+For climbing systems with zero or minimal slack (always less than a foot) JRB recommends a Safety Factor of 20, indicating that the Minimum Breaking Strength is greater than 20 times the load on the line, considering the weight of the climber plus any gear being carried.
 Note that a doubled rope application distributes the climber’s weight on 2 strands, which enables the possibility that a rope may be considered adequate for DSRT but not for SRT.

 Suggested rope diameters are contained in the table below, based on the technique(s) under consideration and the climber’s weight.
 Although thin ropes can be adequately strong for any climber, the hold characteristics and the ability to break a hitch under load can vary based on numerous factors, particularly the climber’s weight.
 Simply put, ‘thicker’ climbers prefer thicker ropes.
 The climber is responsible for the consideration of the following: